 Also note that only visible layers are included when we save the final image.

 Opacity of layers

-Opacity is another feature that can be used to control the
+Opacity is another feature that can be used to control the visibility of layers.

 For example, you have two layers and one of them has some color effect.
 And in case, you want to reduce the intensity of the effect.
 For this purpose, you can reduce the opacity of that particular layer.
 Basically, it determines how opaque is the layer.
 We will see this in detail in another section below.
 At this point, let’s see how to change the opacity.

 In the GIF above, using the opacity slider, I reduced the opacity of Layer 1 to 10%.
 Try doing the same.

 Make sure to select the Layer 1 before using the opacity slider like in the GIF above.